 Therefore, you must conduct a gradual introduction.
 Start by keeping your guppies in the plastic carrying bag.
 Then, you may place the bag inside your existing home tank.
 That will allow gradual temperature stabilization.
 Abrupt thermal changes are likely to cause shivering in guppies.

-Fish can survive in the plastic bag for about 48 hours, so you shouldn’t be too patient.
+Fish can survive in a plastic bag for about 48 hours, so you shouldn’t be too patient.
 Once you feel that the water inside the bag is about the same temperature as your tank, you may pour your new guppies to your home aquarium.

 If your tank features aggressive fish such as cichlids, it would be wise to take them out for a while.
 Let them sit in a different tank until your new guppy gets used to the new environment.
 Once you notice it has established certain territories, you may put back the aggressive fish.

-I also recommend getting the right number of guppies from the first place.
+I also recommend getting the right number of guppies in the first place.
 You’ll need more females than males to avoid competition over reproduction.
 As a rule of thumb, get three females for every male guppy.
 That is likely to ease stress and prevent shivers.

 Typically, guppies tend to shake when they are experiencing stress.
 That is a general symptom that may be expressed due to several reasons.
 The best way of action would be to eliminate possible stressful conditions.